-Encouraging bees to your property will not only improve your crop pollination results but also help to provide bees, including wild bees, with a food source.
+Encouraging bees on your property will not only improve your crop pollination results but also help to provide bees, including wild bees, with a food source.

 Plant a mixture of flowering plants in this area, selecting plants that will flower in summer and others that will flower in winter.
 This will offer bees in the area a year-round food source.

 If you plant directly over a drain field, you need to be aware that the ground will be wet and have a higher salt content than the surrounding areas.
 You may need to select plants that will tolerate these damp and higher salt content conditions or use trial and error to establish which plants will grow best.

 4. Use Raised Bed Gardening Near Septic Systems

 It is not recommended that you plant food crops on or near septic systems.
 The water in the ground near these systems can contain contaminants that can be absorbed by the plants and into the food crop they produce.